Child Protective Services Lawyer Near You

 - Helping Clients Accused of Child Abuse or Neglect in Madison County

-In order to determine if the child or parents are in need of help, the CPS will send a caseworker to the home of the child.
-During this time, the caseworker will, among other things:
+The role of a CPS caseworker is to investigate to determine if the accusation of abuse has any validity.
+In order to determine if the child or parents are in need of help, the CPS will send a caseworker to the home of the child to conduct a thorough examination of the child, parents, and home.
+The CPS investigation process will include, among other things:

 - Interview the child